 If two people own or have possession of one thing, put the apostrophe after only the second name.
-For example, when Chris Matthews and Keith Olbermann hosted a single post-election show, we referred to it as Chris Matthews and Keith Olbermann’s post-election show.
+For example, if John and Mary host a show together, we referred to it as John and Mary’s show.

 Other examples: Dick and George’s secret plan (one plan that they devised together), Barack and Michelle’s gift to the Queen (they gave her one gift together), and Sherry and Paul’s blog.

-If you’re talking about two separate things that belong to two separate people, however, each name gets an apostrophe, as in Chris Matthews’ and Keith Olbermann’s shows (Matthews’ show is called Hardball, and Olbermann’s show is called Countdown), and Newsweek’s and Time’s front-page stories (each has its own front-page story).
+If you’re talking about two separate things that belong to two separate people, however, each name gets an apostrophe, as in John’s and Mary’s shows, and Newsweek’s and Time’s front-page stories (each has its own front-page story).